thien2411-vn/STM32F1_BootLoader_UART/README.md

 ### 2. Flashing

-- Flash the `Bootloader.bin` to the MCU at `0x08000000` using ST-Link.
+- Flash the `Bootloader.bin` to the MCU at `0x08000000` using UART.
 - Run the PC Tool provided in the `PcTool/` directory, select your COM port, and upload `Application.bin`.

 ## Repository Structure